borisdev/resume/zillow_resume.md

 - engineering expertise in microservice, distributed backend systems
 - data expertise in Language AI, analytic methods, observability, and BI

+## Career goal

+My goal is to serve a team of scientists that are discovering new analytic methods to help decision makers grow the business.
+My interests include the following.

+- innovate data processes to reduce toil for the scientists
+- evangelize agile engineering best practices to scientists
+- document a common language of the customer meaning behind the data
+- generate prioritization feedback with prototypes (demos) and [papers](https://docs.google.com/document/d/1pMID97O4hHkK8ok7cwLH4Y4KpsgQSPUAXtYrscwcyb4/view)

 ## Leadership style

 1. Questioning - cognitive empathy to get context to execute the below points.
 2. Visioning - win-win attitude that results in joyful effort over obfuscating
 3. Coaching - top-down feedback, smaller chunks, metrics, short-cuts
 4. Serving - bottom-up feedback, documentation discipline, blockers

 ## Job experience